drdaemos/xc5-docs/en/what_is_new/index.md

 When you install a module that adds new tables or edit existing ones, the store will not be locked until 12th step during building the class cache.
 When you disable such module, a store will not be locked, since tables and fields will remain in DB.
 If you delete disabled module and it only added new tables (did not alter existing ones), the store will not be locked either, because locked tables are no longer used.
 Only if you delete enabled module, the store will be locked.

 ## PHP dependency management
-You can use [composer]({{baseurl_lang}}/https://getcomposer.org/ "What is new in 5.3") if you get X-Cart from github.
+You can use [composer](https://getcomposer.org/ "What is new in 5.3") if you get X-Cart from github.
 Anyway, X-Cart 5 was added to github with already necessary pre-installed components.

 ## Dependency injection and IoC container
-X-Cart now supports [PHP-DI]({{baseurl_lang}}/http://php-di.org/ "What is new in 5.3") container, which is used by the following structure: [https://github.com/container-interop/container-interop]({{baseurl_lang}}/https://github.com/container-interop/container-interop "What is new in 5.3")
+X-Cart now supports [PHP-DI](http://php-di.org/ "What is new in 5.3") container, which is used by the following structure: [https://github.com/container-interop/container-interop](https://github.com/container-interop/container-interop "What is new in 5.3")

 We recommend to use it for more transparent dependencies, clearer code and cheaper maintenance.
 Singleton pattern is deprecated in 53x.

 ## New FormFields and Bulk Edit

 ### New FormFields
 X-Cart 5.3's forms use DTO instead of Entity, and the system control data transferring from Entity to DTO and vice versa.
 Entity gets data only if it is validated by DTO.
 Form fields now are described and generated by SimfonyForm.
-Dependencies are defined by [vueJS]({{baseurl_lang}}/https://vuejs.org/ "What is new in 5.3").
+Dependencies are defined by [vueJS](https://vuejs.org/ "What is new in 5.3").

 ### Bulk edit
 Each field is described in a separate class, which can be compound in various order.
 This way scenarios of their editing are just a list of fields.
 Bulk editing of other entities is easy too: you need to describe fields (schemes of display and data handling) and then wrap them into scenarios.

-More info is here: [http://devs.x-cart.com/en/basics/bulk-editing.html]({{baseurl_lang}}/http://devs.x-cart.com/en/basics/bulk-editing.html "What is new in 5.3")
+More info is here: {% link 'http://devs.x-cart.com/en/basics/bulk-editing.html' ref_HnaTNuQc %}

 ## New templates structure